 What to do next

 Your child should feel the effects of the epinephrine shot almost right away.
 These may include a rapid heartbeat and nervousness as well as improved breathing.
 The benefits of the shot usually last 10 to 20 minutes.

 Symptoms can come back after the shot.
 So get your child to the emergency room right away, even if your child is feeling better.

 In some severe cases, you may need to give a second shot.
 Your doctor will explain when a second shot is needed.
 Make sure you understand, and ask questions if you are not sure.
 Too much epinephrine can cause serious side effects, such as difficulty breathing.

 - Immediately call 911.
-Tell the operator that you gave your child a shot and that more epinephrine needs to be brought in the ambulance.
+Tell the operator that you gave your child a shot for a severe allergic reaction.
 Or if a hospital is close by, take your child to the emergency room.
 At the hospital, give the doctor or nurse the used injector.
 It will be checked and then disposed of properly.

 - If your child has any heart problems, be sure to tell the doctor or nurse.